 - Get information from witnesses or attempt to obtain video footage from CCTV or others to help determine liability.

 - Help you file and pursue your claim, fight for your legal rights and deal with all correspondence on your behalf.
-They will ensure you’re entitled to compensation you deserve.
+They will ensure you’re entitled to the compensation you deserve.

 Why Breaux Law Firm?